xulture/Plugin_Shroud/readme.md

 3. In Editor, add this cgf as Geom Entity.
 Open its flowgraph.
 Create Start node, and create Shroud_Plugin/StaticObjectCloth.

-   AssignGraphEntity to entityId, assign Start to Activate, pull up and navigate to .cwf file you exported in step 3.
+   AssignGraphEntity to entityId, assign Start to Activate, assign the .cwf file you exported in step 3 to sShroudFile.

 4. CTRL-G and watch your simulation.